We know writing a novel can seem like a daunting task at first. Just starting can seem intimidating.

 If you’ve set a deadline, writing fast will help you reach your goals.
 It also helps you stop second-guessing your work while you are in the process of writing.
 Write from a stream of consciousness where you just write whatever comes to mind about your story.
 Don’t worry so much about it making sense.
 The important thing is to get words down.

 Connect With Others

 Writing can be lonely.
-Join our community to ask questions, post accountability updates, and share tips and resources with others to keep you motivated and encouraged.
-We also have a Facebook group you can join for additional encouragement and support.
+Joining a writing group can give you a lot of support!
+Your group can be the place to ask questions, stay accountable, and share tips and resources with others to keep you motivated and encouraged.

 Take Creative Breaks